OctopusDeploy/blog/blog/2023-05/redesigned-tenant-overview-dashboard/index.md

   - Multi-Tenancy
 ---

-Tenants in Octopus are the standard way for you to create customer-specific deployment pipelines without duplicating project configurations.
+Tenants in Octopus are the standard way for you to create customer-specific deployment pipelines without duplicating project configuration.
 Tenants help you deploy multiple instances of an application for each of your customers.

-We received feedback that we could improve our Tenants overview dashboard, to make it easier to administer manage, and view hundreds or thousands of tenants.
+We received feedback that we could improve our Tenants overview dashboard, to make it easier to administer, manage, and view hundreds or thousands of tenants.

 We addressed this by redesigning the dashboard.